-For nearly four decades, Four Seasons has set state, national and international innovation benchmarks for Palliative and Hospice Care providing you access to the best advancements in care delivery.
+For over four decades, Four Seasons has set state, national and international innovation benchmarks for Palliative and Hospice Care providing you access to the best advancements in care delivery.
 In addition, Four Seasons’ Research & Development team leads the nation in healthcare advancements and improvements that benefit the people in our local communities and across the nation.

 Leveraging telehealth technology, Four Seasons trains and mentors palliative and hospice care teams in rural WNC communities so that people who have a serious illness have access to high quality hospice and palliative care services.